Columbus Youth Foundation

 The Columbus Youth Foundation has one grantmaking deadline per year.
 The application deadline is the first working day of January each year and decisions for grant awards are typically announced at the end of May.

-The online application form is accessible through GO!
-Grants Online beginning in the month of December.
+A link to the application will be available on this page beginning in the month of December.
 It is no longer required that an applicant have a conversation with Foundation staff in advance of submitting an application.
 Please note that only those applications that are closely aligned with the Foundation’s grantmaking focus, as outlined above, will be considered.

-For those unfamiliar with the Foundation’s application process, you are encouraged to attend one of the Grants Information Sessions that are held throughout the year.
-These workshops offer an overview of the grant application processes for all Supporting Foundations and The Columbus Foundation.
+For those unfamiliar with the Foundation’s application process, you are encouraged to attend one of the Grant Opportunity Open House events that are held throughout the year.
+These events provide an opportunity for nonprofit organizations to meet the staff managing grant processes for Supporting Foundations and The Columbus Foundation.
 View Workshops & Deadlines for specific dates.

 Examples of Grants